marcus-crane/utf9k/content/blog/2026-01-03-managemyhealth-data-breach-recap.md

 title: A recap of the ManageMyHealth data breach so far
 ---

+> [!INFO] Disclaimer
+>
+> To be completely clear, I have no special insight or knowledge of the ManageMyHealth breach, nor am I affiliated with ManageMyHealth or any of the entities assisting them as this situation is investigated.
+This post is comprised of material that I have either directly observed or have attempted to personally verify to the best of ability.
+That said, I am not a reporter nor a cybersecurity professional.
+As always, use your own good judgement when reading text on the internet written by strangers.

 At 4:10am NZDT[^timestamps] on the 31st December, a post went up on a certain forum advertising a 108GB data breach related to the New Zealand patient portal [ManageMyHealth](https://managemyhealth.co.nz/).

 ## What is ManageMyHealth